logzio/documentation/docs/shipping/Code/dotnet.md

 Run the application to generate traces.

-#### Check Logz.io for your traces

 Give your traces some time to get from your system to ours, and then open [Tracing](https://app.logz.io/#/dashboard/jaeger).

 </TabItem>
   <TabItem value="asp-net" label="ASP.NET or .NET">

-Deploy this integration to enable automatic instrumentation of your ASP.NET Core application using OpenTelemetry.
+Enable automatic instrumentation of your ASP.NET Core application using OpenTelemetry.

-### Architecture overview

 This integration includes: